bump-sh/docs/src/_guides/bump-sh-tutorials/stainless-integration.md

 This workflow:

 1. Upload your OpenAPI specification file to Stainless, triggering new builds of your SDKs
-2. Deploys the expetend specification file to bump.sh
+2. Deploys the extended specification file to Bump.sh

-By combining Stainless's SDK generation with bump.sh's documentation capabilities, you're providing developers with a seamless experience from discovery to implementation.
+By combining Stainless's SDK generation with Bump.sh's documentation capabilities, you're providing developers with a seamless experience from discovery to implementation.